 Remember, you can remodel your home in phases, as you can afford it.
 There’s no need to do a whole home remodel all at once.
-You can start with your kitchen, then save up to tackle your bathrooms.
+You can start with your kitchen (learn the top 12 kitchen remodel mistakes), then save up to tackle your bathrooms.
 When you work one or two rooms at a time, it’s unlikely you’ll need to move out at all.

 5. Decide How Much You Want to Be Involved in Your Home Renovation

 One advantage of working with MSK Design Build is that we manage the project for you.
 Many people who are asking where to start when remodeling a home imagine they are going to have to be the primary project manager.

 In reality, few people have the skills or the time.